This article discusses motivations for moving to a distributed cloud and a new way to get started with it: IBM Cloud Satellite.

 After a location is created in the IBM public cloud, a script is generated to run on the host.
 Running this script registers your host to the new location.
 There are no racks or appliances to purchase, and any hardware can be used.
 After a host is registered, you can begin deploying IBM Cloud managed services to the host.

-Services available to a Cloud Satellite-enabled host
+Services available to an IBM Cloud Satellite-enabled host

 As IBM Cloud is built on Kubernetes, it can more easily bring new IBM Cloud services to locations.
-Cloud Satellite-enabled hosts will be able to provision:
+IBM Cloud Satellite-enabled hosts will be able to provision:

 - Container orchestration platforms